spinico/MethodRedirect/README.md

 This implementation uses marshalling to modify the address of the corresponding *Method Descriptor* without the need to use *unsafe* block.

 This project was inspired by [one of the answers](https://stackoverflow.com/a/55026523/5953306) given for [this question](https://stackoverflow.com/questions/7299097/dynamically-replace-the-contents-of-a-c-sharp-method) on StackOverflow about replacing the content of a C# method.
-The answer did not provide sufficient explanation on how it actually works and neither shows an example of its usage.The following are development notes and references used to implement this project and hopefully explain how it works too.
+The answer did not provide sufficient explanation on how it actually works and neither shows an example of its usage.
+The following are development notes and references used to implement this project and hopefully explain how it works too.

 ##### From the CLR documentation: